YSFriend/DDos/README.md

 # DDos
-This is a DDos-Attack running on python
+This is a DDos-Attack running on python3.
 Drawing on Ha3MrX's DDos-Attack.
 I made the following change:
 Remove Useless Progress bar.